fregante/webext-detect/readme.md

 ## Install

-You can just download the [standalone bundle](https://packd.fregante.now.sh/webext-detect-page@latest?name=window) (it might take a minute to download) and include the file in your `manifest.json`.
+You can download the [standalone bundle](https://bundle.fregante.com/?pkg=webext-detect-page&global=window) and include it in your `manifest.json`.

 Or use `npm`: